 Majestic is a Vancouver, Canada based gold producer with mining operations in China.
 The Company's main business involves the acquisition, exploration and development of mineral properties.
+At June 30,

-At September 30, 2013, and at the date of this MD&A, all of the Company's mineral property interests and mining operations are located in China.
+2014, and at the date of this MD&A, all of the Company's mineral property interests and mining operations are located in China.
 The Company is a TSX Venture Exchange listed mining company under the symbol "MJS".

-The Company's principal mining operation is the Songjiagou Gold Mine ("Songjiagou" or the "Project"), of the Muping mineral property, located in Shandong province, China.
+The Company's principal mining operation is the Songjiagou Gold Mine, of the Muping mineral property, located in Shandong province, China.
 Majestic holds its interest in Muping through its 94% owned subsidiary Majestic Yantai Gold Ltd. ("Majestic Yantai").
 The Company commenced commercial gold production at the Songjiagou Gold Mine in May 2011.

-SONG JIAGOU GOLD MINE
+SONGJIAGOU GOLD MINE